Ottawa County, Michigan

 I would appreciate any help in identifying this tree/vine that is growing throughout an area of my yard that I have let stay wild as it contains dew berries and wild roses among other plants.
 The plant that concerns me ends up growing quite high around existing trees and gets intertwined in their branches.
 The stem can become 1 1/2 to 2 inches in diameter.
 I have tried sawing through the base branches near the ground (these are often in a cluster), but this seems to result in propagating more shoots.
 I'm attaching a couple of pictures of the leaves and stems of the top of one of the smaller plants.
 Please let me know if any additional pictures or descriptions would be helpful in identifying the plant.
 Any suggestions for controlling it would also be appreciated.

-Ottawa County MI about 5 years ago
+Ottawa County MI over 5 years ago